gcmms/eyeos/README.md

 Just imagine, you leave your computer at home and access an external environment and get program?
 Schedule?
 That's right, it can be used to help you plan for the web, for desktops, you can have company emails and etc!

+# 🚧 Ambiente de Desenvolvimento Minimo
+1) [Xaamp](https://www.apachefriends.org/pt_br/index.html) - XAMPP is completely free, easy to install Apache distribution, containing MySQL, PHP and Perl.
+2) [Sublime Text](https://www.sublimetext.com/) - Sublime Text is a sophisticated text editor for code.
+*[Visual Studio Code](https://code.visualstudio.com/download) - As an option you can use VS Code *[PHP Storm](https://www.jetbrains.com/phpstorm/) - Another highly recommended but paid option
+3) [MySQL Workbench] (https://www.mysql.com/products/workbench/) - MySQL Workbench is a unified visual tool for database architects, developers, and DBAs.
+*Basically just that to create the development environment.
+But of course you can use whatever suits you best 😉

 # 💻 Work :